MadhanVibeeshanan/Comparison-and-Performance-Analysis-of-Cache-Coherence-Protocols-Using-Gem5-Simulator/README.md

 	2. Build the ISA (we build X86 ISA):

 			The number following -j represents the number of coresthat your system has.
-This build process will take around 20 minutes based on the number of cores that you have
+		This build process will take around 20 minutes based on the number of cores that you have.

 			scons build/X86/gem5.opt -j8